nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Setting reminders for assignments : `remind`
-Tags the specified assignment to receive reminders.
+Tags the specified assignment to receive reminders which will be displayed in `Your Reminders` section.

 Format: `remind INDEX`